 The first appointment

 You will attend your first appointment around 8 weeks of pregnancy.
 This consultation will last around 40 minutes.
 We will register relevant details, ask questions about your pregnancy, any previous pregnancies and births, your physical and mental health and enquire about diseases in your family.
 It is also important for us to know the first day of your last period and when the pregnancy test was positive.
 The first appointment around 8 weeks is predominantly informative and will include an ultrasound scan.
 The follow-up appointment is around 12 weeks during which a second ultrasound will be performed to date the pregnancy.
-We will also check your blood pressure and your urine.
+We will also check your blood pressure.
 Following this we conduct the standard checks that we carry out at each appointment throughout the pregnancy which include; blood pressure measurement, checking the growth of the baby and listening to the baby’s heartbeat.
 During the first appointment you will be given lab forms for pregnancy blood screening tests to be carried out in the Reinier de Graaf Hospital (or local blood testing clinic).
 Click here for details of blood testing locations and opening times.

 You will need to bring the following to the first appointment: